mun-lang/book/src/ch01-01-values-and-types.md

 ## Implicit & explicit returns

-A block is a grouping of statements and expression surrounded by curly braces.
+A block is a grouping of statements and expressions surrounded by curly braces.
 Function bodies are an example of blocks.
 In Mun, blocks evaluate to the last expression in them.
-Blocks can therefor also be used on the right hand side of a `let` statement.
+Blocks can therefore also be used on the right hand side of a `let` statement.

 ```mun